-The resin used in granite sealer is critical to how well it works.
-Avoid linseed, silicon and siloxane resins.
+The type of resin in granite sealer affects how well it performs.
+Avoid linseed, silicon, and siloxane resins.
 Instead, look for a fluorocarbon aliphatic resin.
 They’ll last longer than other resins, and they are more durable.

 How to Seal Marble Countertops